DramatherapyBay/dramatherapy-bay-limit/about.md

 - **Emotionally Unstable Personality Disorder (EUPD)**
 - **Older adults with dementia**

-## Treatment Approaches

-### Dramatherapy
-Using drama, role-play, and creative storytelling to explore emotions and develop coping strategies in a safe, supportive environment.

-### CBT-T (Cognitive Behavioral Therapy) for Eating Disorders
-A structured, evidence-based and time-sensitive approach designed to target the core mechanisms that maintain disordered eating behaviors.This 10-session model offers effective treatment for eating disorders.

-Therapy focuses on:
-Reducing dietary restraint and body image disturbance Challenging unhelpful beliefs and cognitive distortions Building emotional regulation and behavioral flexibility Supporting long-term recovery through relapse prevention Delivered in a compassionate, collaborative setting, CBT-Ten empowers clients to break free from the cycle of disordered eating and reclaim psychological well-being.

-### GSH (Guided Self-Help)
-Empowering clients with practical tools for managing eating disorders and building healthy relationships with food and body image.

-### Play-Based Therapy
-Particularly effective for individuals with ASD and developmental delays, using play as a natural medium for expression and learning.

-## Beyond Therapy

 I'm passionate about community involvement and maintain an active lifestyle including:
 - Taekwondo (I'm also a registered coach and referee!)